Skip to main content

-Requests for access to files under the Freedom of Information Act (FoIA)
+Requests for information under the Freedom of Information Act (FoIA)

 Under the Federal Act on Freedom of Information in the Administration (FoIA), anyone can request access to official documents produced by the Federal Administration, without having to prove any special interest.

-The Office of the Attorney General of the Swiss Confederation (OAG) therefore only responds to requests for access based on the FoIA when they relate to administrative matters (e.g. the management of the OAG or the fulfilment of its tasks).
+The Office of the Attorney General of Switzerland (OAG) therefore only responds to requests for access based on the FoIA when they relate to administrative matters (e.g. the management of the OAG or the fulfilment of its tasks).
 Only documents issued after 1 July 2006 can be accessed.

 There are no formal requirements for making a request and no reasons need to be given.
 Please indicate that your request is based on the Freedom of Information Act (FoIA).
 The request must contain sufficient information to enable the OAG to identify the official document requested.